 When you’re unabashedly old school analog, it’s admittedly hard to be ahead of the curve on the latest, newest, trendiest technology.
 But sometimes, being a Luddite pays off.
-To mark the annual (or bi-annual)recent phenomenon known as ‘Record Store Day,’ when limited edition vinyl releases and special editions pop up in record stores around the country, here’s a feature I wrote waaay back in 2008 about what I dubbed the ‘Vinyl Revival’ for The Boston Globe (yep, before everybody and their mother began publishing pieces about the return of the LP and used this catch-phrase).
+To mark the annual (or bi-annual)recent phenomenon known as ‘Record Store Day,’ when limited edition vinyl releases and special editions pop up in record stores around the country, here’s a feature I wrote waaay back in 2008 about what I dubbed the ‘Vinyl Revival’ for The Boston Globe (yep, before every hipster blogger and trendy nostalgia fetishist — not to mention mainstream media outlet wanting to appear “hip” to a younger demographic or affirm the tastes of an older one — began publishing ironic pieces about the return of the LP and used this catch-phrase).

 When this piece ultimately ran A1, aka on Page One ( a coup of sorts for a story originally slated for the arts section), I was in Shangri-La.
 For me, getting the chance to write a front page story for the Globe about the glorious return of the LP was akin to being able to pen a piece about, I dunno, the joys of guzzling Belgian beer.
 The only trouble was, once the powers-that-be (otherwise known as those unforgiving, ruthless beasts known as ‘editors’) decided to put the piece on Page One, I was ordered to cut it to half its originally filed length.
 Now it would be doing battle and vying for elbow room alongside hard news about presidents, peace talks, and which congressman was getting indicted that week.